mini-kep/intro/README.md

 As of now:
 - the app just relays three CSV from 'kep' parser: end user API not implemented + no database layer
-- most work was done around 'kep' parser (> 700 commits): need to model other parsers + extract reposnibilitites from there (naming, charting, seasonality, etc)
+- most work was done around 'kep' parser (> 700 commits): need to model other parsers + extract reposnibilitites from 'kep' (naming, charting, seasonality, etc)
-- much time goes to ETL work, not end use examples
+- much time goes to ETL work, not end use examples, shodl be other way around to prove profit to end user

 # Dev notes